jerrysohigh-create/magne-agent-pay-demo/README.md

 - ✅ No investment promises
 - ✅ No token sale
 - ✅ Clear "subject to validation" language
-- ✅ Designed for developer evaluation
+- ✅ Designed for technical review and architecture validation

 ---